Skip to Content

 Address: P.za di Santa Maria Novella, 18, 50123 Firenze FI, Italy

 Yet another iconic landmark in Florence is the Basilica of Santa Maria Novella.
-Located conveniently near many of the city’s other top attractions, this historic basilica is a must-visit for any serious history or art buff.
+Located conveniently near many of the city’s other top attractions, this historic basilica is an unmissable gem for any serious history or art buff.

-And if you’re looking for somewhere comfortable and convenient to stay during your visit, head to The Moon Boutique Hotel & Spa – one of the best hotels in Florence, located just steps from Santa Maria Novella.
-With elegant accommodations and top-notch service, this is the perfect place to stay while you explore Florence!
+And if you desire somewhere comfortable and convenient to stay during your visit, head to The Moon Boutique Hotel & Spa – one of the best hotels in Florence, steps from Santa Maria Novella.

-Not only is this one of the best neighborhoods for dining in Florence, but the area surrounding the Basilica offers a lot when it comes to nightlife as well.
-Popular bars like Santa Cocktail Club and The Fiddler’s Elbow Irish Pub are great places to grab a drink and meet some locals.
-If you’re looking for nightlife spots, check out the popular spot Space Club that stays open late into the night.
-If you’re in the mood for great food, a bit of nightlife, or some authentic Italian culture, you’ll find it here.
+Not only is this one of the best dining neighborhoods in Florence, but the area surrounding the basilica offers a lot of nightlife.
+Famous bars like Santa Cocktail Club and The Fiddler’s Elbow Irish Pub are great places to grab a drink and meet some locals.

 22. Stroll through the Ponte Vecchio